KDen404/GLED/README.md

 If your application is not intended of murdering or harming people intentionally (i.e. weapon systems interfaces, ransomware) you are most likely good to go.

-If you use my code or the project in your application you agree that i may not sue me because of code written in this repository.
+If you use my code or the project in your application you agree that i may not be sued because of code written in this repository.
-If your application how ever harms another person i am not responsible.
+If your application that uses parts or my entire code base harms another person, animal or any infrastructure in public or private domain i am not responsible.
 You are responsible for your own causes.